New York Power Authority: Electric transmission lines

 The hub of NYPA’s statewide power transmission facilities is the Frederick R. Clark Energy Center, in Marcy, New York.
-NYPA’s high-voltage transmission assets include a 765-kilovolt (kV) line that stretches more than 100 miles from the Canada–US border to the Clark Energy Center and almost 1,000 miles of 345-kV power lines that crisscross New York State, including the Marcy South line and a 26.3 mi transmission project, that follows an underground and underwater path from Westchester County to Long Island.
+NYPA owns and operates approximately 1,550 circuit miles of high-voltage transmission lines, including a 765-kilovolt (kV) line that stretches more than 100 miles from the Canada–United States border to the Clark Energy Center and almost 1,000 miles of 345-kV power lines that crisscross New York State, including the Marcy South line and a 26.3 mi transmission project that follows an underground and underwater path from Westchester County to Long Island.

+In 2026, NYPA completed the Smart Path Connect project, which involved rebuilding 100 miles of transmission lines and adding new substations.
+The improvements enabled the flow of more renewable energy across New York State.

 New York State Canal Corporation

 The New York Power Authority has been financially responsible for the New York State Canal Corporation since April 2016 and has owned it since January 1, 2017.

 History

-Then-New York Governor Roosevelt signed the Power Authority Act into law on April 27, 1931 that established the Power Authority of the State of New York (PASNY); the name was later changed to New York Power Authority (NYPA).
+Then-Governor Franklin D. Roosevelt signed the Power Authority Act into law on April 27, 1931 that established the Power Authority of the State of New York (PASNY); the name was later changed to New York Power Authority (NYPA).
 Leland Olds headed the authority from 1931 to 1939.